petemcgowan/KetoTrain/README.md

 ## Main vs design/release project versions

 This is the main code project for Keto Train.
-You can find its design/release project here: https://github.com/petemcgowan/KetoTrain_Design_Release
+You can find the separate design/release project for Keto Train here: https://github.com/petemcgowan/KetoTrain_Design_Release